hamishmb/getdevinfo/README.md

 Running The Tests
 =================

-These have to be run as the superuser, because low-level access to hardware is required to gather information.
+These have to be run as the superuser/administrator, because low-level access to hardware is required to gather information.

 The process for running these is the same on both Linux and macOS.
 Note that prior to version 1.0.7, GetDevInfo ran on Python 2 as well.